 How do You Set up a Siphon?

 Vacuum pot coffee requires a few steps to set up before you turn that burner on.
-For one, you need to separate the two separate beakers so you can apply the filter to the top one.
+For one, you need to separate the two beakers to apply the filter to the top one.

 A siphon filter usually comes with a metal bead drawstring on the bottom.
 Feed that through the central beaker pipe and pull it gently until it’s secure.